Updated: Nov 14

 Not ”nam-ah-staaay” with the emphasis on the third syllable, like we often here sing-songed at the end of yoga classes.

-The alternative to appropriation is often creativity.
+Consider that the alternative to appropriation is often creativity.

 So I invite and challenge both myself and you to get creative.